Visiting the Dentist

 • Prepare your child for the visit – letting him/her know what to expect.
 Give simple information; often parents send their own messages of anxiety to children – avoid doing this.

-• Tell your child that doctors/dentists are our heroes – they help us with keeping our teeth healthy.
+• Tell your child that doctors/dentists are our heroes – they help us keep our teeth healthy.

 To support healthy teeth: